Saint Andrew Bobola, Priest SJ and Martyr

 Today’s passage continues the story of Stephen, although most of his long discourse to the Sanhedrin on the history of the Jewish people has been omitted in our readings.
 This reading describes just the climax of the story.

 Stephen calls those who have arrested him “uncircumcised in heart and ears”.
 Although they are physically circumcised, their behaviour is more like the uncircumcised pagans around them.
 They were resisting the spirit of God, who spoke through Moses and the prophets.
 Paul will speak later on of the ineffectiveness of bodily circumcision if there is not a corresponding circumcision of the heart.
-It is not circumcision which makes the Jew, but his commitment to following God’s will.
-And similarly for us, it is not just the pouring of water at Baptism that makes the Christian—to be a Christian means a lot more.
+It is not circumcision which makes the Jew, but rather his commitment to following God’s will.
+And similarly for us, it is not just the pouring of water at baptism that makes the Christian—to be a Christian means a lot more.

 Stephen attacks his judges as doing what their predecessors did to the long line of prophets God sent to his people.
 Now they have killed Jesus, the greatest prophet of all.
 It is not Stephen, but they, his judges, who are not keeping the Law.
 This, not surprisingly, infuriated the council members, but Stephen, filled with the Holy Spirit, now had a vision of God in glory and Jesus standing at his right hand: